Marcell Ozuna Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Royals pitching staff ranks 13th in the league.

-- The Royals' 4.30 team ERA ranks 14th across all league pitching staffs.
+- The Royals have the 18th-ranked team ERA across all league pitching staffs (4.71).

-- Royals pitchers combine to allow 14 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Royals pitchers combine to rank 19th in baseball in home runs given up (19 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.